 If she’s having a bad or trying day (and even when it’s a good day!), she’ll have a constant reminder that an important person in her life loves and cares for her.

-Mother’s Day (or any day of the year) is a great time to think about the moms or mom figures in your life and ways you can show them appreciation.
-Helping them care for their mental health is a great way to do that.
+Mother’s Day, birthdays, or any time of the year is a great time to think about the moms or mom figures in your life and ways you can show them appreciation.
+These self care gifts for moms can support for their mental health while doing just that

 What ideas would you add to the list?